PurdueLunabotics/purdue_lunabotics/lunabot_bringup/README.md

 #### More Info

 - Can find all the exact alias commands in `~/.bash_aliases`
-- During testing, we want the computer to be the ros master and the jetson to be a device that pushes messages to the computer, this is reflected in the `ros_ip_setup.sh` shell file in this package
+- During testing, we want the computer to be the ros master and the jetson to be a device that pushes messages to the computer, this is reflected in the `launch/ros_ip_setup.sh` shell file in this package